 11. Take Your Crush As Fun

-It is going to be surprising is to boost your mood with serotonin.
+It is going to be surprising to boost your mood with serotonin.
 We’re getting a little bit deeper into psychology and brain chemistry.
 What is serotonin?
 It is a chemical in your body that sends signals between your nerves.
 It is associated with a lot of different functions.
 But the one that we’re concerned with right now is your mood.
 When you get a burst of serotonin, you feel terrific.

 13. Unfollow Your Crush From Social Media